brihijoshi/Image2Music/README.md

 arbitrarily probe anywhere and anytime within an image.
 It requires some pre-assessment of the qualities or features of the image.

+Please refer to the report for more information

 In conclusion, we were absolutely delighted to explore this field, and we wish to continue on this field further by exploring concepts like sign post sonification, sonification of books, of comic books or of the mime/english videos in the near future!